gia0901/2025_Chat_Application/README.md

         .

     - Questions:
         .
 How do implement this with private attributes?
-How do it affect to other class (MasterPeer)
+How does it affect to other class (MasterPeer)?

 2) MasterPeer:
     - A peer that is the host of current process, only one peer is a master in a process.
     - This peer can connect to any other peers outside, also can manage & maintain all the connected peers.

+99) Miscellaneous
+    1. What is the relationship of IPv4 address & port?
+What does each other do?
+        .
+IPv4 address tell us which device to communicate with.
+        .
+Port numbers tell us which application/service to communicate on that device.

+        Example: A host server with IPv4 address: 192.168.7.1.
+This server can run:
+                    + A web server on port 80 (HTTP)
+                    + A database server on port 3306 (MySQL)
+                    + An SSH service on port 22